arifimtiaz216/GRACE-automated-patient-summary-report-generator/README.md

 After adding them in GUI, click create summary.
 A pdf will be created.
 That pdf is the summary report.

 After that, press Quit.

+Cite this paper if you use our method-
+"Rahman, M. Arif, et al. "GRACE: Generating summary reports automatically for cognitive assistance in emergency response."
+Proceedings of the AAAI Conference on Artificial Intelligence.
+Vol. 34.
+No. 08.
+2020."